abinit/abinit/doc/mkdocs-tutorials/ffield.md

 The DDB generated by ~abinit/tests/tutorespfn/Input/tffield_2.in can be fed in anaddb, thanks to the ~abinit/tests/tutorespfn/Input/tffield_3.in input file and the tffield_3.files file.

+{% dialog tests/tutorespfn/Input/tffield_3.files tests/tutorespfn/Input/tffield_3.in %}

+!!! note

     Note that tffield_3.files is expecting the DDB to be named tffield_2o_DS3_DDB, so either adjust tffield_x.files before running tffield_2.in to match this, or else change the name of the DDB file after generation.

 In any case, the DFPT calculation gives for the piezoelectric constants (as well as the elastic constants), as found in tffield_3.out, the following: